 Step 3: Never ever use a darker semi-transparent stain over an existing lighter semi-transparent stain, or it’ll look like this:

 Which was not at all what we were going for.
 Our stellar idea to just use Behr Semi-Transparent Concrete Stain in “Loden” over the existing orangey-gold color (to tone down the golden hue) ended up looking dirty and dingy, like someone smeared mud on the floor and called it stain.
 Oops.
 Hopefully you guys will learn from our mistake.
 We’ve heard from numerous other DIYers that applying a darker stain over a lighter stain never looks good at all.
 They should warn you on the can!

-The ultimate lesson: staining raw concrete always yeilds near perfect resuls, so pick you semi-transparent stain color carefully as it seems that second chances are iffy.
+The ultimate lesson: staining raw concrete usually yields perfect results, just be sure to pick your semi-transparent stain color carefully as it seems that second chances are iffy.
 Otherwise you’ll end up repainting the whole floor with oil-based porch and floor paint to cover your grungy second staining attempt.
 Luckily our sunroom floor adventure had a happy ending, so check out our floor painting tutorial over here!

 Update – Wanna know where we got something in our house or what paint colors we used?
 Just click on this button: